cobanov/unlabeled-image-autoencoder/readme.md

 ## Overview

-This project is focused on building and utilizing an autoencoder for the unlabeled image datasets.
-The autoencoder is designed to compress the images into a lower-dimensional representation and then reconstruct them from this compressed form.
-This project includes the training of the autoencoder, extracting features from the any image test dataset, and visualizing the embeddings using t-SNE to reduce dimensionality further for visualization.
+This project focuses on building and utilizing an autoencoder for clustering unlabeled image datasets.
+The autoencoder is designed to compress images into a lower-dimensional representation and then reconstruct them from this compressed form.
+The project includes training the autoencoder, extracting features from any image test dataset, and visualizing the embeddings using t-SNE to further reduce dimensionality for visualization.

 ## Features